Information For Family And Friends

 Parents- Click HERE for information on helping your student cope with crisis on campus

 How Do I Get Help For My Loved One?

 Can I Make An Appointment For Him/Her?

 We understand how hard it can be to watch a loved one struggle.
 The overwhelming desire is to get them help.
 While it seems like a good idea to make an appointment for someone else, we find that this actually decreases the chance of that person getting help because they feel forced into counseling.
 A better idea is to encourage the student to make an appointment for him or herself.
-This allows that person to decide there is something in life to change and working with someone in counseling is the way to change it.
-This is necessary for someone to begin to take control of their feelings and behaviors, something that can only be done in counseling by the student.
-You can provide them with our contact information, offer to support them while they call to make an appointment or even walk with them to our office so they can make an appointment in person.
+This allows that person to decide that they would like to make a change, this is necessary for someone to begin to take control of their feelings and behaviors.
+You can provide them with our contact information or offer to support them while they call to make an appointment.

 I Am Worried About My Loved One and Would Like A Counselor To Check On Him/Her.

 Again, while this seems like a good idea, it tends to backfire and students often resist counseling efforts when presented in this way.
 We work closely with several departments on campus to identify and reach out to students who are struggling.
 Those departments include Residence Life and Campus Safety.
 You may call either office at any time and request that someone check on your loved one.
 The professional staff in those departments will locate the student, ensure that he or she is safe and offer to help them access counseling services, if desired.
 Staff members from Residence Life and Campus Safety also participate in the campus CARE Team and are able to inform other members of the campus community about the student's struggles so that others may reach out to him or her.
 This increases the likelihood of your loved one remaining safe and getting the help that he or she needs.

 I Want to Share Information About My Loved One with His/Her Counselor.